leo-arch/clifm-bash/README.md

     only those elements.
 - paste: copy selected elements into the current folder.
 - move: move selected elements into the current folder.
-- clear: clear the screen.
+- clr: clear the screen.
 - color [on off]: toggle colored output on/off.
 - hidden [on off]: toggle hidden files on/off.
 - col,columns [on off]: toggle columns on/off.